Analysis | Mitch McConnell’s forceful rejection of Trump’s election ‘conspiracy theories’

 President Trump claims the election was stolen.
 The assertions range from specific local allegations to constitutional arguments to sweeping conspiracy theories.

 I’ve supported the president’s right to use the legal system, dozens of lawsuits, perceived hearings in courtrooms all across our country.
-But over and over the courts rejected these claims — including all-star judges whom the president himself has nominated.
+But over and over, the courts rejected these claims — including all-star judges whom the president himself has nominated.
 Every election we know features some illegality and irregularity, and of course that’s unacceptable.
 I support strong, state-led voting reforms.
 Last year’s bizarre pandemic procedures must not become the new norm.

-But my colleagues, nothing before us proves illegality anywhere near the massive scale — the massive scale — that would have tipped the entire election.
+But, my colleagues, nothing before us proves illegality anywhere near the massive scale — the massive scale — that would have tipped the entire election.
 Nor can public doubt alone justify a radical break, when the doubt itself was incited without any evidence.
-The constitution gives us here in Congress a limited role.
+The Constitution gives us here in Congress a limited role.
 We cannot simply declare ourselves a national board of elections on steroids.

 The voters, the courts and the states have all spoken.
 They’ve all spoken.
 If we overrule them, it would damage our republic forever.